realitymod/RealityShaders/README.md

 ## About

-*RealityShaders* is an HLSL shader overhaul for [Project Reality: BF2](https://www.realitymod.com/). *RealityShaders* introduces many graphical updates that did not make it into the Refactor 2 Engine.
+*RealityShaders* is an HLSL shader overhaul for [Project Reality: Battlefield 2](https://www.realitymod.com/). *RealityShaders* introduces many graphical updates that did not make it into the Refactor 2 Engine.

 *RealityShaders* also includes `.fxh` files that contain algorithms used in the collection.